-''' $ conan config set hooks.my_custom_hook/hook # Activates 'my_custom_hook' $ conan config rm hooks.my_custom_hook/hook # Deactivates 'my_custom_hook' '''
+''' $ conan config set plugins.attribute_checker # Activates 'attribute_checker' $ conan config rm plugins.attribute_checker # Deactivates 'attribute_checker' '''

-There is also an environment variable CONAN_HOOKS to list the active hooks.
-Hooks listed in conan.conf will be loaded into this variable and values in the environment variable will be used to load the hooks.
+There is also an environment variable CONAN_PLUGINS to list the active plugins.
+Plugins listed in conan.conf will be loaded into this variable and values in the environment variable will be used to load the plugins.

-Hooks are considered part of the Conan client configuration and can be shared as usual with the conan config install command.
-However, they can also be managed in isolated git repositories cloned into the hooks folder:
+Plugins are considered part of the Conan client configuration and can be shared as usual with the conan config install command.